 Figure 1 Arc Fault Circuit Interrupters (AFCIs)

 This discharge translates into heat, which can break down the wire’s insulation and possibly trigger an electrical fire.
-In facts, electrical arcing is one the source ignition in more than number of fires annually.
+In fact, electrical arcing is one of the source ignition in more than the number of fires annually.

 The causes of arc faults are:

 - Loose or improper connections, such as electrical wires to outlets or switches, overheated wires and cords

 - Cracked wire insulation stemming from age, heat, corrosion, or bending stress